abdielrumaldo/Kiln-Website/README.md

 C Files/ - Contains the extration of data from the controller and the database.
 This will run in the background and periodically poll the controller and push data to the database.

 Python files/ - Contain the API that allows the web interface to write and read data to the PID controller with input validation.

+This project contains a sample bare bones website in order to test the APIs.